ansys/pyansys/README.rst

    interface using the same software used within ANSYS Workbench, but via a Python client.

-Loading and Plotting an ANSYS Archive File
+Loading and Plotting an Ansys Archive File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ANSYS archive files containing solid elements (both legacy and
 modern), can be loaded using Archive and then converted to a vtk